neuralgraphs/diman/paper.md

 $$
 \pi_0 = PT^{-11}U^5V^8, \pi_1 = QT^9U^{-4}V^{-7}, \pi_2 = RT^{-9}U^5V^7, \pi_3 = ST^{15}U^{-6}V^{-12}
 $$
-Therefore, the function $f$ is transformed into some function $f_1$ whose independent variables are the dimensionless products; $\pi_0$, $\pi_1$, $\pi_2$ and $\pi_3$ &mdash; $\pi$ is the conventional notation for any dimensionless product and is not a reference to the number 3.14159...
+Therefore, function $f$ is transformed into some function $f_1$ whose independent variables are the dimensionless products; $\pi_0$, $\pi_1$, $\pi_2$ and $\pi_3$&mdash;$\pi$ is the conventional notation for any dimensionless product and is not a reference to the number 3.14159...
 Thus, the number of variables is reduced from 7 to 4.

 # Conclusion

 `diman` is a Clojure library with no other dependencies.
-It has its own linear algebra submodule which provides all the necessary operations required by `diman`.
+It has its own linear algebra submodule which provides all the necessary operations.
 Internally, the numerical data type is Clojure's *ratio*, a ratio between integers rather than floats [@Clojure:2020].
 This avoids truncation and rounding errors.
-Since, dimensional analysis do not often involve very large matrices the computational performance hit due to the *ratio* number type is practically insignificant. `diman` supplies all the necessary functions for dimensional homogeneity operations and the derivation of dimensionless products, thus making the analysis steps transparent.
+Since dimensional analysis do not often involve very large matrices, the hit on computational performance due to using the *ratio* number type is practically insignificant. `diman` supplies all the necessary functions for dimensional homogeneity operations and the derivation of dimensionless products; thus making the analysis steps transparent.

 # Acknowledgements